Beyond Non-Degeneracy: Revisiting Certainty Equivalent Heuristic for Online Linear Programming: Does Degeneracy Cause CE to Fail?

 In the NRM literature, ``non-degeneracy'' traditionally refers to the (LP) non-degeneracy of the DLP \citep{jasin2012re}.
 More precisely, \begin{assumption}[DLP non-degeneracy] The DLP (\ref{program: fluid primal-DLP}) has a non-degenerate optimal solution $\bx^{\star}$,

 \end{assumption} \cite{bumpensanti2020re} demonstrates both numerically and theoretically that violating Assumption \ref{def: DLP non-degeneracy} indeed results in performance deterioration of {\sf CE} (cf. Figure 4, Propositions 2\&3 in \cite{bumpensanti2020re}), establishing the necessity of DLP non-degeneracy for guaranteeing {\sf CE}'s performance in the discrete setting.
-Now one may naturally wonder about the connection between Assumption \ref{def: DLP non-degeneracy} and the aforementioned conditions, Assumptions \ref{def: dual stability}, \ref{def: dual non-degeneracy} and \ref{def: unique-dual}.
-We establish such a connection in the next lemma. \begin{lemma} Suppose $F$ is a discrete distribution.
-Premised that the optimal solution $\bx^{\star}$ to DLP (\ref{program: fluid primal-DLP}) is unique, Assumptions \ref{def: dual stability}, \ref{def: dual non-degeneracy}, \ref{def: unique-dual} and \ref{def: DLP non-degeneracy} are equivalent. \end{lemma} \begin{rmk} The premise of primal $\bx^{\star}$ uniqueness is not the weakest under which the equivalence in Lemma \ref{lem: non-degeneracy discrete} holds, but exploring it further is beyond the current scope. \end{rmk} We defer the proof to Appendix \ref{appendix: degeneracy} and instead provide an intuitive explanation here.
+Now one may naturally wonder about the connection between Assumption \ref{def: DLP non-degeneracy} and the aforementioned conditions.
+Let's first introduce a stronger version of Assumption~\ref{def: dual stability} in the discrete setting. \begin{assumption}[Primal stability in the discrete setting] There exists an optimal $\bx^{\star}_{\bd}$ to DLP (\ref{program: fluid primal-DLP}), and a neighborhood $\mathcal{N}(\bd)$ of $\bd$, such that for any $\bd' \in \mathcal{N}(\bd)$, there exists an optimal $\bx^{\star}_{\bd'}$ to the perturbed problem (\ref{program: fluid primal}) with RHS constraint $\bd'$, for which the set of binding constraints in \eqref{program: fluid primal-DLP} remains unchanged comparing to that of $\bx^{\star}_{\bd}$. \end{assumption} Assumption~\ref{def: dual stability LP} is nearly identical to Assumption~\ref{def: dual stability}, only that the former requires additionally that the $0 \leq \bx \leq 1$ constraints are also stable.
+Therefore Assumption~\ref{def: dual stability LP} implies Assumption~\ref{def: dual stability}.
+In the discrete setting, we establish a connection between the various assumptions. \begin{lemma} Suppose $F$ is a discrete distribution.
+Premised that the optimal solution $\bx^{\star}$ to DLP (\ref{program: fluid primal-DLP}) is unique, Assumptions \ref{def: dual stability LP}, \ref{def: dual non-degeneracy}, \ref{def: unique-dual} and \ref{def: DLP non-degeneracy} are equivalent. \end{lemma} \begin{rmk} The premise of primal $\bx^{\star}$ uniqueness is not the weakest under which the equivalence in Lemma \ref{lem: non-degeneracy discrete} holds, but exploring it further is beyond the current scope. \end{rmk} We defer the proof to Appendix \ref{appendix: degeneracy} and instead provide an intuitive explanation here.
 Lemma \ref{lem: non-degeneracy discrete} demonstrates that in the discrete setting, there is essentially only one type of degeneracy: either all non-degeneracy conditions hold simultaneously and {\sf CE} performs well, or the problem exhibits degeneracy, resulting in {\sf CE}’s failure.
 Geometrically, this dichotomy arises from the rigid, piecewise-linear structure of the fluid problem in discrete settings, as is illustrated in Figure \ref{Fig: discrete-dege}.